 “When Whitney did ‘I Will Always Love You,’ I mean look what a grand song she made out of that simple, heartfelt, you know, song… it was just amazing,” Parton has remarked.
 “Whitney is the one who took it worldwide and really made it a household word — or song, I should say — so I’ll always be thankful to her for that.”

-READ More: How to Upload Photos to Pinterest
+READ More: How to Sleep When Drunk

 In addition to Houston, the “Jolene” singer has also noted that she owes a great debt to both Costner and Foster as well: “I really feel like that song belongs to all of us… I thought God was looking out for me, that it was meant to be, because how lucky was I that that got to be such a huge song.”